 The information and digital age allows us to collect more data, collaborate more efficiently, streamline business processes, and extract information around the globe 24/7.
 Increased reliance on computer systems and access to information can significantly increase a company's exposure to cyber security threats.
-Outages, mistakes, or attacks on these new processes can result in significant out-of-pocket costs that can devastate an organisation's bottom line.
-So when it does happen, you'll need broad protection from an insurer that specialises in handling cyber risks, offers a full suite of integrated insurance solutions to help minimize gaps in coverage, and understands how to tailor coverage to your business.
+Outages, mistakes, or attacks on these new processes can result in significant out-of-pocket costs that can devastate an organization's bottom line.
+So when it does happen, you'll need broad protection from an insurer that specializes in handling cyber risks, offers a full suite of integrated insurance solutions to help minimize gaps in coverage, and understands how to tailor coverage to your business.
 Chubb has been committed to providing our insureds with cyber solutions since 1998.
 Gaps in Traditional Insurance Businesses may be operating under the belief that their existing insurance policies are enough to cover their data security and privacy exposures.
-Unfortunately, this is not always the case and traditional insurance policies may be inadequate to respond to the exposures organisations face today.
+Unfortunately, this is not always the case and traditional insurance policies may be inadequate to respond to the exposures organizations face today.
 Consider these traditional policies: General Liability General Liability policies are typically triggered in response to Bodily Injury (BI) and Property Damage (PD) claims.
 A cyber event will not usually involve either BI or PD and General Liability policies typically don't offer coverage for any first-party costs.
 Property Property policies typically respond to destruction or damage to tangible property resulting from a physical peril.
 The tangible loss then permits the business interruption and extra expense coverage to respond.
 A cyber event, on its own, may not result in physical damage, yet the event can shut down a business resulting in substantial expense costs and loss of income.
 Crime Crime policies typically respond to direct losses from employee theft of money, securities, or tangible property.
 Computer crime extensions usually exclude any third-party liability coverage and may not sufficiently cover the loss of confidential information.
+Why is Cyber Important?
+Exposures by Industry Small Businesses Middle Market Large Businesses Key Selling Points Cyber Services Coverage Appetite Exposures by Industry